geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	- **member of.** This tab displays the Distribution groups that include this user.

-10. On the left-hand pane select **mailbox delegation.** This option allows the admin to assign a user to this mailbox’s Send As, Send on Behalf, or Full Access permissions.
+10. On the left-hand pane select **mailbox delegation.** This tab enables the admin to assign a user to this mailbox’s Send As, Send on Behalf, or Full Access permissions.
 This option is commonly used if you want another user to be able to send messages from this mailbox.

 11. Scroll down on this **mailbox delegation** window and select the plus (+) sign under the **Full Access** section.

-12. In the **Select Full Access** window select **Holly Dickson**, select the **add-&gt;** button, and then select **OK.**  <br/>
+12. In the **Select Full Access** window, select **Holly Dickson** from the list of user accounts, select the **add-&gt;** button, and then select **OK.**  <br/>

 	‎**Note:** After about an hour Holly Dickson will be able to access Joni’s mailbox without needing a password.